Elizabeth Mallet: The Daily Courant

 Mallet launched The Daily Courant on 11 March 1702.
 It was a single newssheet carrying digests of foreign papers.
 She avoided news from London because publishing it risked government reprisals, and would have been more easily contradicted.
-Writing under a male name, Mallet claimed only to provide the facts, and to let the reader make up their own minds, saying: “Nor will [the Author] take it upon himself to give any Comments or Conjectures of his own, but will relate only Matter of Fact; supposing other People to have Sense enough to make Reflections for themselves.”
+Writing under a male name, Mallet claimed only to provide the facts, and to let the reader make up their own minds, saying: "Nor will [the Author] take it upon himself to give any Comments or Conjectures of his own, but will relate only Matter of Fact; supposing other People to have Sense enough to make Reflections for themselves."

+Legacy

-Some commentators says that Mallet could be called the first editor of a daily newspaper in Britain, although the job title had not yet been invented.
+Some commentators say that Mallet could be called the first editor of a daily newspaper in Britain, although the job title had not yet been invented.
 Mallet may have also been significant in changing our whole idea of time, contributing to the feeling of speed in modern life.
 Historians such as Charles Sommerville, Mark Turner and Joel Wiener argue that frequent news changed ideas of time, away from divine planning to an empty, unknowable future.